 Autoclavable polycarbonate clear tunnels can be sourced from Datesand Ltd.

-To support adoption of the refined mouse handling methods, the NC3Rs has produced an A2-sized poster for display in animal facilities.
+To support the adoption of the refined mouse handling methods, we have produced an A2-sized poster for display in animal facilities.
 The poster highlights the non-aversive methods including tips for good handling, and complements the video tutorial.

-To request copies of the A2 posters, please email: email@example.com (provide a full postal address and the quantity of posters required).
+To request copies of the A2 posters, please email: firstname.lastname@example.org (please provide a full postal address and the quantity of posters required).
 The posters are free of charge and there are no shipping costs.

-Professor Jane Hurst and NACWO John Waters answer your questions about the refined handling techniques:
+Professor Jane Hurst and Mr John Waters (Named Animal Care and Welfare Officer (NACWO) at the University of Liverpool) answer your questions about the refined handling techniques: